Customer Engagement Strategies for Banking Leaders

 The trust crisis in outreach channels is real: 1 80% of consumers decline unknown calls 2 SMS delivery increasingly unreliable 3 Email ignored unless expected 4 Links distrusted due to fraud So customers prefer self-resolution, but only when it happens inside trusted spaces — the bank’s app, authenticated environment, or known digital touchpoint.
 Institutions can no longer push customers across fragmented channels.

 Resolution must move inside existing, trusted ecosystems.
-2026 reality: Customer Expectations = Trusted, Self-Serve Channels Trend 3: Intelligence – Traditional Buckets adapting Basis AI Driven Sequencing Traditional workflows (“Day 3 → SMS”, “Day 7 → call”) were optimised for operational
+2026 reality: Customer Expectations = Trusted, Self-Serve Channels Trend 3: Intelligence – AI in Collections Replaces Traditional Bucket Sequencing Traditional workflows (“Day 3 → SMS”, “Day 7 → call”) were optimised for operational

 convenience, not borrower reality.

-AI now allows institutions to orchestrate engagement based on: 1 Probability of repayment 2 Behavioural triggers 3 Risk sensitivity 4 Best timing 5 And the most effective touchpoint.
-When delinquencies rise and contactability falls, precision becomes more valuable than
+AI in collections now allows institutions to orchestrate engagement based on: 1 Probability of repayment 2 Behavioural triggers 3 Risk sensitivity 4 Best timing 5 And the most effective touchpoint.
+When delinquencies rise, and contactability falls, precision becomes more valuable than

 frequency.
-AI-driven sequencing reduces attempts, improves outcomes, and meaningfully reduces cost-to-collect 2026 reality: Traditional Collection Buckets to Intelligent Behavioural Segments Trend 4: Digitalisation – Collections To Evolve Into a CX Discipline Borrower expectations have shifted.
+AI in collections reduces attempts, improves outcomes, and meaningfully reduces cost-to-collect 2026 reality: Traditional Collection Buckets to Intelligent Behavioural Segments Trend 4: Digitalisation – Digital Debt Collection Evolves Into a CX Discipline Borrower expectations have shifted.
 They want clarity, dignity, and seamless digital

 resolution — not transitions across channels, long explanations, or opaque next steps.